-Student has to prepare research report on any relevant topic o his/her interest in consultation with Supervisor.
-Supervisor wi teach following to their students for enabling students to prepare research report;
+I Student has to prepare research report on any relevant topic of his/her interest in consultation with Supervisor.
+Supervisor will teach following to their students for enabling students to prepare research report;

-Meaning, types and significance of Research, Literature review and formulation of research design, research problem objectives hypothesis, Research materials and methods Sampling etc Techniques of writing scientific reports: Preparing notes references, bibliography, abstract and keywords etc.
+Meaning, types and significance of Research, Literature review and formulation of research design, research problem, objectives, hypothesis, Research materials and methods, Sampling etc. Techniques of writing scientific reports: Preparing notes, references, bibliography, abstract and keywords etc.